SimplGy/swift-simple-api/README.md

 * "static stored properties not yet supported in generic types" -- challenging, because a memcache should absolutely have a static container of generic `Model` objects.
 * "cannot explicitly specialize a generic function" When I wanted my API instance to have a factory method returning collections with specialized types -- haven't solved this one, changed my call syntax :/

+## How does this work?

+API Buddy's goal is to provide you with strongly-typed model objects as fast as it can.

+You define rules about caching and invalidation, and it provides best-candidate objects to your application code.

+Because of this, API Buddy needs some things from you.
+Cheifly: all model objects must be `Equatable` and `Hashable`.

+Objects are hashed (and the cache is updated based on `hashValue`.
+This is also how you should define `==` for model objects.
+If the model object is equal, we update the cache.

+The other type of equality we need to know about is value equality.
+I implement a default value equality using the json representations of two objects.
+If they're different, we know there's been a real server change and we need to broadcast that there's an update.

+## Marketing Draft

+	> What's the quickest way to get from JSON to a model in Swift?
+API Buddy.
+	- unsubstantiated

+	> Hell hath no fury like a javascript programmer parsing JSON in a typed, un-nilable language
+	- scornful programmer

+  Not sure how to deal with Core Data?
+  Don't need migrations or anything complicated?
+	Don't know how to deal with cache in memory, on disk?
+	Tired of writing the same API interface and cache layer for every application you write?

+	> The only hard things in computer science are caching and religion
+	- misquote

+	API buddy is here for you.

+	Define endpoints as collections of objects.
+	Set rules for when data is definitely fresh (don't even bother the server, wake the cell antenna, query the netork) Set other rules for when it's definitely old (don't return that narsty old cache, report the data as blank and go ask the server)
+	Get updates on collections, subsets of collections, and individual objects like an RFP observable Get one-time data like a callback
+	Get fail-protected one-time data as a syncronous optional

 ## Design Goals

 * Fewest steps to do common userland tasks (getting the latest value of a model, observing a collection for changes, creating a new type of collection, creating a new type of model)